 Three- to four-hour whale-watching trips are guided by an experienced naturalist for a fully-immersive and educational experience.
 The boat ventures out to the Stellwagen Bank National Marine Sanctuary in the Massachusetts Bay, where humpback whales and other marine animals are spotted.

 Sandwich Glass Museum

 The Sandwich Glass Museum collects, preserves and exhibits more than 5,000 pieces of glass manufactured in Sandwich, the oldest town in Cape Cod.

 This 252-foot tower was completed in 1910 to honor the first landing of the Mayflower Pilgrims, who spent five weeks exploring the tip of Cape Cod before sailing on to Plymouth.
 Visitors can climb the monument and visit the museum, which highlights the pilgrims’ arrival, the building of the monument and the history of Provincetown.

 Heritage Museums & Gardens

-Three gallery buildings featuring rotating and permanent exhibitions, an automobile gallery, a vintage carousel and over 100 acres of landscaped grounds make this AAA GEM attraction a must-see.
+Three gallery buildings featuring rotating and permanent exhibitions, an automobile gallery, a vintage carousel and over 100 acres of landscaped grounds make this a must-see attraction.
 Among the gardens and nature trails, there is a labyrinth made of native vines and an impressive rhododendron trail on which thousands of of rhododendrons and 140 varieties are displayed, including the world-renowned Dexter variety, hybridized by the estate’s one-time owner, Charles O. Dexter; typical bloom time is from Memorial Day to mid-June.

 Crowne Pointe Historic Inn & Spa